Human Rights Initiatives

 Framework for Promoting Human Rights Initiatives

-In April 2023, we established the ESG Strategy Committee, which succeeded the ESG Management Committee, to determine the Groupwide policies on ESG management, including the promotion of human rights.
-Since fiscal 2023, the committee has met monthly and included the deputy chief executive of ESG Strategy Headquarters as its chair and executive officers representing each headquarters.
+In April 2023, we established the ESG Strategy Committee, which succeeded the ESG Management Committee, to discuss the Groupwide policies on ESG management, including the promotion of human rights.
+The committee met nine times in fiscal 2023.
+The committee included the deputy chief executive of the ESG Strategy Headquarters as its chair and executive officers representing each headquarters.
 In addition, an external advisor has been invited to the committee.
-The committee reports the proceedings of its meetings and provides advice and recommendations to the Management Meeting and the Board of Directors through the ESG Strategy Headquarters.
-Also, the UN Global Compact Promotion Committee,*1 part of the ESG Strategy Headquarters, conducts preliminary discussions and then submits proposals to the headquarters.
+The committee reports the proceedings of its meetings to the ESG Strategy Headquarters, which then provides advice and recommendations to the Management Meeting and the Board of Directors.
+Additionally, the UN Global Compact Promotion Committee,*1 part of the ESG Strategy Headquarters, conducts preliminary discussions and then submits proposals to the headquarters.

 The ESG Strategy Committee collaborates with the ESG Management Group and other relevant departments to promote human rights within this framework under top management leadership and commitment.